 form an in-depth understanding of the field.

-For that reason, the team of application engineers at SimScale makes sure to validate all the major features that are rolled out over time, comparing the simulation results to analytical or experimental data.
+For that reason, the team of application engineers at SimScale make sure to validate all the major features that are rolled out over time, comparing the simulation results to analytical or experimental data.
 Recently, we used experiments from the Architectural Institute of Japan (AIJ) to validate the results gained from the SimScale platform.

-Architectural Institute of Japan (AIJ) Pedestrian Wind Comfort Experiments
+Pedestrian Wind Comfort Architectural Institute of Japan (AIJ) Pedestrian Wind Comfort Experiments

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

 The wind analysis test case for this validation was taken from the “Guidebook for Practical Applications of CFD to Pedestrian Wind Environment around Buildings”, published by AIJ in 2008, which sets the standards for cross-comparison between the results of CFD predictions, wind tunnel tests, and field measurements, and helps validate the accuracy of CFD codes for pedestrian wind comfort assessments.

 Pedestrian Wind Comfort Case E: Wind Analysis in an Urban Area

 The case being validated is Case E, which is a simplified geometry of a complex of buildings.
 The urban area model treated here was an actual city block in Niigata city, Japan, with low-rise houses jammed closely together and one target high-rise building at 60m high.
 Wind tunnel experiments at 1/250 scale were performed on this model in a turbulent boundary layer with a power law exponent of 0.25.